If you’re a foreigner, expat, or just curious, and you find yourself drawn to a Romanian man and wonder what makes them tick, this guide is for you.

 It all depends on what you’re looking for, actually.
 But the truth is that whatever you’re searching you can find them!

-Now – switching over to you.
+Now, switching over to you.
 What do you think about men in Romania?
-Were you lucky to find one of the good guys, or the experience(s) you had weren’t that good yet?
+Were you lucky to find one of the good guys, or were the experiences you had not that great?

 – very sweet and loving but also extremely vain (had 3 times my warderobe and shoes… and I’m a woman!)